CumbyLab/gridrdf/README.md

    NOTE: not currently implemented for command line script

-These data preparation tasks can be combined into a single function call (similarly through terminal script):
+Steps 2-5 can be combined into a single function call (similarly through terminal script by specifying tasks in order):

 ``` python
 data_quick = gridrdf.data_prepare.main(data_source = './MP_modulus.json',